-What Can I Bring with Me Into Hollywood Studios?
+What Can I Bring with Me To Hollywood Studios?

 Guests visiting Disney’s Hollywood Studios in Florida are allowed to bring their own food and non-alcoholic beverages into the park, with certain restrictions.
-Any food or drink must be for self-consumption, must not require heating, refrigeration and must not be stored in a glass container.
+Any food or drink must be for self-consumption, must not require heating, or refrigeration, and must not be stored in a glass container.